 Trevor G. Cooper, et al. World Health Organization reference values for human semen characteristics.
 Human Reproduction Update, Vol.16, No.3 pp. 231–245, 2010.

 FAQs from users: 'Despite normozoospermia we aren't able to get pregnant.
-Which other tests could we get done?', 'Can I have a male fertility problem if I have been diagnosed with normozoospermia?', 'Can oligozoospermia go away on its own and result in normozoospermia?', 'Is normozoospermia possible with increased viscosity levels?' and 'Can I get my wife pregnant with normozoospermia?' and 'Can I have normozoospermia if I have hypospermia?'.
+Which other tests could we get done?', 'Can I have a male fertility problem if I have been diagnosed with normozoospermia?', 'Can oligozoospermia go away on its own and result in normozoospermia?', 'Is normozoospermia possible with increased viscosity levels?', 'Can I get my wife pregnant with normozoospermia?' and 'Can I have normozoospermia if I have hypospermia?'.